How I would choose a captain / by Dan Cruchon; charter captain since 1985.

 If possible, look at the boat.
 How clean and organized is it?
 How well maintained does it appear to be?
 This is a reflection on how serious the captain is about providing a quality trip.
 The biggest mistake people make is looking for a “big” boat.
 Depending on the design, some larger boats do not ride well, or fish well.
 I know some awesome operators with very small boats.

-All Michigan captains are required to complete a catch report after every trip.
+All Michigan captains are required by law to complete a catch report after every trip.
 If possible, ask to see this document.
-This will reveal how busy they really are.
-There are many “weekender” captains who use charters to pay for their hobby, and many of those part-time captains will offer cut-rate deals.
+This will reveal how busy they are, but it shouldn’t be the main deciding factor.
+There are many truly professional part-time operators who I frequently recommend, but there are also some to avoid.
+A few captains will offer cut-rate deals.
 Be very cautious of this.
 Remember the old saying: “You get what you pay for”.
-There are some great part-time operators who I frequently recommend, but I feel that a full-time captain is usually more professional and knowledgeable.
+I have learned from my own experiences and listening to customer stories, that asking a few questions of your potential captain will lead to a more enjoyable trip.